Data-driven spectral decomposition and forecasting of ergodic dynamical systems: Galerkin method with delay-coordinate maps for systems with pure point spectra

 To illustrate the behavior of the diffusion maps basis obtained via this approach, in Fig.~\ref{figTorusC} we compare the moduli $ \lvert \langle \phi_k, \zeta_i \rangle \rvert $ of the expansion coefficients of the Koopman eigenfunctions computed via Algorithm~\ref{algGenerators} in the diffusion maps basis $ \{ \phi_k \} $ for $ s = 1 $ (i.e., the case studied in Section~\ref{secTorus}) and $ s = 800 $.
 In the latter case, the ambient space dimension is $ sd = 2400 $, but the dataset lies in a set $ F_s( M ) $ of intrinsic dimension $ m = 2 $ which has the manifold structure of a 2-torus equipped (according to Theorem~\ref{thmGBar}) with an approximately flat metric.
 To compute Koopman eigenvalues and eigenfunctions, we used the same dataset (prior to delay-coordinate mapping) as in Section~\ref{secTorus}, and executed Algorithm~\ref{algGenerators} using the same parameters as in that Section.
 While the spectra of the $ \zeta_i $ in Fig.~\ref{figTorusC} are concentrated in the leading ($\lesssim 30$) diffusion eigenfunctions in both cases, it is evident that in the $ s=800 $ case the spectra are significantly sparser, especially for $ \zeta_1 $ which projects almost entirely onto the diffusion eigenfunctions in the leading two-dimensional eigenspace with corresponding eigenvalue $ \eta_1 $, as expected theoretically.
 Eigenfunction $ \zeta_2 $ also exhibits a tight spectral expansion for $ s = 800 $ but includes significant contributions from three pairs of diffusion eigenfunctions.

-\begin{rk}[Diffusion maps and timescale separation] Delay-coordinate maps have previously been employed in conjunction with diffusion maps for extraction of spatiotemporal patterns in complex systems (\cite{GiannakisMajda12a,BerryEtAl13}, and citing references).
-In these works, a behavior that has typically been observed is that as the number of delays increases, the time series formed by the diffusion eigenfunctions $ \phi_k $ become increasingly monochromatic, and are able to isolate distinct frequencies from broadband input signals.
-In~\cite{BerryEtAl13}, it was argued that this behavior can be explained under the assumption that (for a suitable normalization) the diffusion operator approximated by diffusion maps approximates the long-time relaxation to equilibrium of the true (deterministic) system.
+\begin{rk}[Diffusion maps and timescale separation] Delay-coordinate maps have previously been employed in conjunction with diffusion maps in methods for extraction of spatiotemporal patterns in complex systems \cite{GiannakisMajda12a,BerryEtAl13}.
+In these works and related applications (e.g., \cite{SlawinskaGiannakis17}), a behavior that has typically been observed is that as the number of delays increases, the time series formed by the diffusion eigenfunctions $ \phi_k $ become increasingly monochromatic, and are able to isolate distinct frequencies from broadband input signals.
+In~\cite{BerryEtAl13} this behavior was justified under the assumption that, for a suitable normalization, the diffusion operator approximated by diffusion maps approximates the long-time relaxation to equilibrium of the true (deterministic) system.
 Under that assumption, the time series of the leading $ \phi_k $ should evolve independently at the characteristic timescales determined by the corresponding diffusion eigenvalues, and the fact that the diffusion eigenvalues have finite spacings leads to timescale separation.
-Here, we have shown that in the case of systems with pure point spectra the timescale separation in diffusion maps can be explained from the connection between the generator of the Koopman group and the Laplace-Beltrami operator established in Lemma~\ref{lemmaDeltaBar}.
-That is, in pure point systems and in the limit of infinitely many delays the diffusion eigenfunctions converge to Koopman eigenfunctions, which provide ``maximal'' timescale separation due to the fact that they evolve at a single frequency.
-Of course, the analysis presented here strictly applies only in the restrictive case of pure point spectrum systems.
-Nevertheless, our results should provide a useful reference point to study connections between diffusion maps and Koopman operators in more complex systems. \end{rk}
+Here, we have shown that in the case of systems with pure point spectra and smooth Koopman eigenfunctions, the timescale separation in diffusion maps can be explained from the connection between the generator of the Koopman group and the Laplace-Beltrami operator established in Lemma~\ref{lemmaDeltaBar}.
+That is, in such systems and in the limit of infinitely many delays the diffusion eigenfunctions converge to Koopman eigenfunctions, which provide ``maximal'' timescale separation due to the fact that they evolve at a single frequency.
+Of course, the analysis presented here applies only in a rather restrictive setting, but our results should nevertheless provide a useful reference point to study connections between diffusion maps and Koopman operators in more complex systems. \end{rk}